-Well known pyramid of Maslow has a need of safety on the second level, immediately on top of basic needs.
+Well known pyramid of Maslow has a need for safety on the second level, immediately on top of basic needs.
 It means no safety – no social needs, no friendship, far from self-actualization.
 And no cooperation at all.

-It is a mental concept which defines who is in (member of the team) and who is out (all others = threat, danger).
+It is a mental concept that defines who is in (member of the team) and who is out (all others = threat, danger).
 Inside the circle, people don’t have to watch their back, fight each other, to be afraid of betrayal.
 They can focus on the fight again outside threats and … on cooperation!

 After completing the whole curriculum of training those who didn’t ring that known bell receive the Trident.

-At that ceremony you could smell serotonin.
+At that ceremony, you could smell serotonin.
 A lot of it.
 Trident is a sign of something they call “brotherhood”.
 Lots and lots of oxytocin.
 And they mean it.
-When somebody of brothers is killed, at the funeral ceremony, every member of platoon nails his Trident to the coffin with his fist.
+When somebody of brothers is killed, at the funeral ceremony, every member of the platoon nails his Trident to the coffin with his fist.
 Bum.
 Bum.
 Bum.

 Leaders eat last

-I like examples from fighting environment.
+I like examples from the fighting environment.
 If something works for warriors, where life is the price of the fail, then it should be OK also for business.
 The price here is definitely not that high if we face the truth.

-At the end, one example from Sinek’s book Leaders eat last.
+In the end, one example from Sinek’s book Leaders eat last.

 To be a leader is not for free.
 The price of leadership is a willingness to put the needs of others over leaders own needs.